Yannik/qnap-letsencrypt/README.md

 By default, there is no ca-bundle (bundle of root certificates which we should trust) installed.
 Therefore we will have to download one manually.

-1. on your local pc with an intact certificate store, run
+1. On your local pc with an intact certificate store, run
     ```
     curl -s https://curl.haxx.se/ca/cacert.pem | sha1sum
     ```

-2. on your nas, in the directory you want to install qnap-letsencrypt in, run
+2. On your nas, in the directory you want to install qnap-letsencrypt in, run
     ```
     wget --no-check-certificate https://curl.haxx.se/ca/cacert.pem
     sha1sum cacert.pem
     ```

-3. compare the hashes obtained in step 1 and 2, they must match.
+3. Compare the hashes obtained in step 1 and 2, they must match.

-4. on your nas, in the directory you were in before
+4. On your nas, in the directory you were in before
     ```
     git config --global http.sslVerify true
     git config --global http.sslCAinfo `pwd`/cacert.pem